Substra/substra/README.md

 </div>

 Substra is a python library and a command line interface to interact with the Substra platform.
-For more information on what is substra and how to use is, please refer to the [user documentation](https://connect-docs.owkin.com/en/stable/).
+For more information on what is substra and how to use it, please refer to the [user documentation](https://docs.substra.org/).

-To discuss on Slack, please join the [substra-general](https://lfaifoundation.slack.com/#substra-general) channel and the [substra-help](https://lfaifoundation.slack.com/#substra-help) channel.
+Join the discussion on [Slack](https://substra-workspace.slack.com/)!

 ## Contributing